bubichallenge/challenge-codes/README.md

 ```bash
 $ python python/eval-mini-submissions-task1.py
 ```

-The output (printed to the screen) will include daily NDCG values, and a summary (average) for each of the three days of the test dataset.
+The output will include daily nDCG values, and a summary (average of the daily values) for each of the sample submission files.

 #### Evaluate the sample submissions for task 2